Abeautifulsnow/updateHostsGithub/README.md

 |DOW|Day Of Week|0 to 6|
 |CMD|Command|Any command to be executed.|

-There are some usefull websites:
+There are some useful websites:

 - https://www.geeksforgeeks.org/crontab-in-linux-with-examples/ - crontab examples and grammar focus.
 - https://crontab.guru/ - Grammar Checking.